-Drop smaller same-sign correlated variation shifts from the nominal for any group of variations whose names differ only by (any number of occurrences of) any of the strings in matches heppy.uncertainty.combine_copy (histogram, models, ignore_missing=False, controlplot_location=None, drop_same_sign_shifts=False, suffixes=['lup', 'ldown', 'up', 'down'])
+Drop smaller same-sign correlated variation shifts from the nominal for any group of variations whose names differ only by (any number of occurrences of) any of the strings in matches

-that have them enabled (model.controlplot != None)

-- drop_same_sign_shifts (bool) if True, correlated variation names that differ only by any suffix given in argument suffixes are grouped together.
+'''

+heppy.uncertainty.combine_copy(histogram, models, ignore_missing=False, control-plot_location=None, drop_same_sign_shifts=False, suffixes=['lup', 'ldown', 'up', 'down'])

+'''

+@histogram: the input histogram.
+The return value will be a copy of this histogram, with the desired variation combinations applied. @models: iterable of the models to be applied @ignore\missing: if True, do not throw an exception if the input variations specified in a model are missing, but simply ignore the model @control-plot\location: if a directory (end with '/') or prefix is given, control plots will be stored there for models that have them enabled (model.controlplot != None) :param drop\same\sign\shifts: if True, \correlated\ variation names that differ only by any suffix given in argument suffixes are grouped together.
 If more than one of these grouped variations has a shift with respect to the nominal in a given bin, only the largest shift in that bin is kept.
 The other shifts are set to zero (i.e. the variation is set to equal the nominal in the bin).
 A common case where this is useful is to avoid double-counting the same source of systematic uncertainty in bins where the "up" and "down" variation point in the same direction with respect to the nominal in some bin(s).
-Uncorrelated variations are not affected by this option. - suffixes (list of str) see argument drop_same_sign_shifts for explanation - IMPORTANT NOTE: it is possible to apply combination models whose input variations are only produced in the same ca the variations don't yet need to exist in the @histogram.corr_variations when passing @histogram to combine_copy.
+Uncorrelated variations are not affected by this option. :type drop\same\sign\shifts: bool :param suffixes: see argument drop\same\sign\shifts for explanation :type suffixes: list of str

+IMPORTANT NOTE: it is possible to apply combination models whose input variations are only produced in the same ca the variations don't yet need to exist in the @histogram.corr\variations when passing @histogram to combine\copy.